Last updated on 2026-01-30

 Career Options

-• Electrical Instrumentation Technician: Installs and maintains instrumentation systems used in various industries.
+- Electrical Instrumentation Technician: Responsible for installing and maintaining instrumentation systems used in various industries.

-• Junior Electrical Designer: Works on the design of electrical systems and components for projects.
+- Junior Electrical Designer: Works on the design and layout of electrical systems for projects.

-• Maintenance Electrician (Apprentice): Learns to troubleshoot and repair electrical systems in various settings.
+- Maintenance Electrician (Apprentice): Works under supervision to maintain and repair electrical systems and equipment.

-• Quality Control/Quality Assurance Technologist: Ensures that electrical products meet quality standards and regulations.
+- Quality Control/Quality Assurance Technologist: Ensures that electrical manufacturing processes meet quality standards.

-• Field Service Technician/Technologist: Provides on-site support and maintenance for electrical systems and equipment.
+- Field Service Technician/Technologist: Provides on-site support and troubleshooting for electrical systems.

-• Technical Trainer: Educates others on electrical systems and technologies, sharing knowledge and skills.
+- Technical Trainer: Educates others on electrical systems and technologies.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.